n3d1117/website/content/_index.md

 ---
 title: Home
-description: Software engineer passionate about iOS
+description: I'm Edoardo, a software engineer passionate about iOS, reverse engineering and open source software.
 ---

 # 👋 About me